microsoft/Windows-Machine-Learning/Tools/WinMLRunner/UPDATING.md

 # Updating WinMLRunner

-WinMLRunner should be updated in cadence with updates to WinML and OnnxRuntime.
+WinMLRunner should be updated in cadence with updates to Windows Machine Learning and ONNX Runtime.

 ## Steps to update WinMLRunner:
 1) Update the Microsoft.AI.MachineLearning package in packages.config to its latest release.